mew-cx/osgtoy/osgbuilds/branches/build_for_osg_2_2_0/README_vs80.txt

-README_vs71.txt - mew 2006-07-06
+README_vs71.txt - mew 2007-10-08
 $Id$

 This is a development package for the OpenSceneGraph.

-This package is intended for use with VisualStudio.NET v7.1 2003, although all the workspaces and projects are expressed in the older but very flexible VC6 .dsw/.dsp project format.
+This package is intended for use with VisualStudio v8.0 2005 SP1, although all the workspaces and projects are expressed in the older but very flexible VC6 .dsw/.dsp project format.
 When loaded into VS7.1, at startup you will be asked to convert the projects to the newer format; say yes.